jerdog/jmeiss-me-website/content/posts/engineering-opensource-communities-with-devex.md

 +++
-title = 'It's Not Rocket Science, It's a Flywheel: Engineering Open Source Communities with DevEx' date = 2025-12-22T08:13:06-05:00 draft = false publishDate = 2025-12-22T08:13:06-05:00 # should be date in the future to publish once no longer draft hero = '/images/posts/devrel-and-devrev.jpg' # location of images should be in /images/posts/ tags = [ "devrel", "community", "revenue", "sales", "developer relations" ] toc = false description = "Open source community growth isn't rocket science; it's engineering.
+title = "It's Not Rocket Science, It's a Flywheel: Engineering Open Source Communities with DevEx" date = 2025-12-22T08:13:06-05:00 draft = false publishDate = 2025-12-22T08:13:06-05:00 # should be date in the future to publish once no longer draft hero = 'devex-flywheel-hero-image.png' # location of images should be in /images/posts/ tags = [ "devex", "community", "developer experience", "open source" ] toc = false description = "Open source community growth isn't rocket science; it's engineering.
 Discover how to use Developer Experience (DevEx) principles to build a self-sustaining 'flywheel' of contributions, reduce burnout, and improve project health." summary = "Stop hoping for open source community growth.
 Learn how to engineer it by applying the 'flywheel' concept to Developer Experience, creating sustainable momentum through better onboarding, tooling, and feedback."